speakeasy-sdks/django-drf-example/README.md

-# Django Clerk Auth Example
+# Django DRF Clerk Auth Example

 A demonstration of using Clerk JWT authentication with Django.
 This example shows how to integrate Clerk's user authentication with a Django DRF backend API.